Last updated on September 12th, 2022 at 06:16 pm

 Risk assessments can be Hazard Based, meaning that hazards are assessed without specific reference to tasks that workers are expected to carry out, or they can be Task Based, where hazards are assessed based on the specific tasks that workers must carry out.
 This type is also called a Job Hazard Analysis or a Task Hazard Analysis.

 Risk assessments can be objective when there is sufficient data available to allow the severity and probability factors to be quantified, but often this is impossible.
 Subjective risk assessments are based on the combined knowledge and skill of the risk assessment team that is assigned to the task.

 At the simplest level, “What-if?” analysis can be used to get a quick reading on risk.
 Most of us do this daily as we get ready for our commute to work, when crossing the street, and when considering large purchases.
 What-if analysis consists of asking as many what-if questions as necessary to exhaust the potential scenarios that can be imagined.
 For machinery, this may be a place to start, but it is seldom detailed or comprehensive enough to be effective.
 Additional tools are required.

 Risk assessment standards

 There are a number of risk assessment standards published, and there are an even larger number of product family standards that have risk assessment methodologies built into them.

 ISO 12100 deals primarily with the Preliminary Hazard Analysis (PHA) method, and provides guidance on using FMEA, MFMEA, FTA, HazOPS and other systems to analyze the risks.

-CSA has embedded the ANSI RIA R15.06 risk analysis scoring system in two key Canadian machinery standards, CSA Z432 – Safety of Machinery and CSA Z434 – Industrial Robots and Robot Systems – General Safety Requirements.
+CSA has embedded the ANSI RIA R15.06 risk analysis scoring system in one key Canadian machinery standards, CSA Z434 – Industrial Robots and Robot Systems – General Safety Requirements.
 This standard combines ISO 10218 – 1 and ISO 10218 – 2 into a single document.
 Note that because CSA Z434 is based on ISO 10218, you can still use ISO 12100 as the basis for your robot system risk assessments.